 This class is an overview of public relations.
 Students will learn about the ways that public relations is a tool to be used by organization and individuals to accomplish goals in today's world.
-The course will examine the history, theory, and practice of public relations in a manner that is broadly applicable to and useful for student across the college.
+The course will examine the history, theory, and practice of public relations in a manner that is broadly applicable to and useful for students across the university.